(Within the limits set by Companys competitive position)

 Human Resources

-The core value underlying the corporate philosophy is "trusteeship" and "proprietary interest".
-In dealing with each other, the values which are at the core of the HR Philosophy ie., trust, teamwork, mutuality and collaboration, objectivity, self-respect and human dignity are upheld.
+The core value underlying our corporate philosophy is "trusteeship" and "proprietary interest".
+In dealing with each other, the values which are at the core of our HR Philosophy - trust, teamwork, mutuality and collaboration, objectivity, self-respect and human dignity are upheld.
 The management is committed to the development and growth of its people and the core focus is on Human Resources for its continued success.
-The Company owes its success and dominance in the market to the dedication and hard work of the employees who have overcome the daunting challenges of the market and the ever increasing quality expectations, customer preferences, across the length and breadth of the country as well as in overseas market.
-The Company successfully navigated through the challenges posed during the year and this was made possible by the team synergy and efforts of each employee who stood up to the challenges.
+We owe our success and dominance in the market to the dedication and hard work of our employees who have overcome all challenges to meet the daunting challenges of the market and the ever increasing quality expectations, customer taste and preferences of the customers across the length and breadth of the country as well as in overseas market.
+The year was a very challenging one both for the economy and industries.
+The geopolitical tension and slowdown of economy, have impacted the business and human life across the world.
+It was a year of carefully navigating through uncertain times, definitely called for greater preparedness, ensuring that we deliver on all fronts.
+This was made possible by the team synergy and efforts of each employee who stood up to the challenges.
 Efforts have been taken for building agile, resilient and adaptive Human Capital System.

-Your Company focused on hiring the best resources available in tune with our growth needs, retaining and developing its existing talent pool to strengthen its human capital for meeting the future challenges.
-The Company leverage human capital for competitiveness by nurturing knowledge, entrepreneurship and creativity.
+We have focused on hiring the best resources available in tune with our growth needs, retaining and developing our existing talent pool to strengthen our human capital for meeting the future challenges.
+We leverage human capital for competitiveness by nurturing knowledge, entrepreneurship and creativity.

-The human resource development is focussed on the Companys mission to have competitive edge in technology and excellence in manufacturing.
-All the training programs are designed and tailor made to meet these specific requirements.
-We continue imparting teambuilding and collaboration training to the workmen to enhance the team cohesiveness.
-Leadership training for union leaders and opinion makers also continued throughout the year, thereby keeping with the commitment of shaping the future of our plants.
+Our human resource development is focussed on our companys mission to have competitive edge in technology & excellence in manufacturing.
+All our training programs designed and tailor made to meet our specific requirements.
+We continued imparting teambuilding and collaboration training to our workmen to enhance the team cohesiveness.
+Leadership training for union leaders and opinion makers also continued through the year, thereby keeping with our commitment of shaping the future of our plants.

 Cautionary Statement